amaantaqvi-20/Data-Analytics-Portfolio/README.md

 ## About Me

-Aspiring Data Analyst and MIS Professional with 4+ years of experience in Hotel Operations, Sales Management, and Customer Service.
+Aspiring MIS Executive, Reporting Analyst, and Data Analytics Professional with 4+ years of experience in Business Development, Operations, Hotel Operations and Sales Management.

 Currently transitioning into Data Analytics by building practical projects in Excel, SQL, and Power BI, with a focus on reporting, dashboard development, and business analysis.